mugicha101/MiniJavaCompiler/README.md

 #### Goal
 Convert the decorated AST into x64 assembly code and package it into an ELF file that can be executed on a Linux kernel.
 #### Data Handling
-All data is stored as 8 byte values.\
+All data 8 byte aligned.\
 Objects are located on the heap and get 4096 bytes of memory each.
 Objects are represented by their pointers rather than direct data, and as a result, they are passed around by reference while primitive types are passed around by value.\
+Math operations handled by the ALUHandler (`CodeGeneration/ALUHandler.java`).\
+Floating point operations handled by the FPUHandler(`CodeGeneration/FPUHandler.java`).
 #### Static/Nonstatic Data Handling
 Static class field data is stored at the bottom of the stack.\
 The location of the bottom of the stack is written into the start of the `.text` segment at the start of execution, and is accessible by offsetting the current `rip` register value by the instruction's byte offset in the `.text` segment.